IvanRublev/Domo/README.md

 ### Define preconditions for the structure fields values

-To automatically verify ranges of values for the whole struct or a concrete field's type, define a boolean precondition function with the `precond/1` macro for that type.
+To automatically verify ranges of values for the whole struct or a concrete field's type, define a precondition function with the `precond/1` macro for that type.

 ```elixir